Tongue-Tie–Aware Vocal Coaching

 • Gently improving coordination between tongue, jaw, body, and breath

-• Reducing compensatory tension within an individual’s limits
+• Reducing compensatory tension within your individual limits

 • Working with your uniqueness and embracing your own sound